-Soft and springy gluten free feijoa loaf with a creamy lemon icing if you’re feeling extra.
-This is a simple and delicious recipe I know you’ll just love.
+Soft and springy feijoa loaf with a creamy lemon icing if you’re feeling extra.
+This is a super quick and easy recipe, sweetened naturally with fresh feijoa fruit, banana and honey.
+The taste - out of this world!

 Feijoa season is still going strong here in New Zealand and I’m here for it.
-This feijoa loaf is the most delicious recipe, and it’s dead easy.
+This feijoa and banana loaf is the most delicious recipe, and it’s so simple to make.

 Free from refined flours and sugars, butter, eggs and dairy milk – it’s suited to those on gluten free or plant-based diets, without compromising on taste.